Windsoft01/pptos-wiki/wiki/auroraOS/index.md

 ### auroraOS

-auroraOS is the new pptos for Windsoft Studio, then the pptos be will have movable window system and new window design(auroraUI1)
+auroraOS is the new pptos for Windsoft Technology, then the pptos be will have movable window system and new window design(auroraUI 1).

 ### Aurora 1